thenumbernine/Tensor/README.md

 - ReplaceDim and ReplaceLocalDim that take a int pack and insert that many new dimensions into that index' location.

 - To make `ident` true to name, maybe make `ident` default initialize its value to 1?
 Not sure...
+	Maybe the best here would be rename `ident` to something like `kronecher` or `uniformDiagonal` or something, then make `ident` the name of a variable/function/subclass that returns this with a default initialized value of `1`.
+	Same with `zero` and 0?
+Or is `zero` detection by type too useful?

 - more tensor types:  maybe diagonalized rank-2 with N-DOF, where each diagonal element has a unique value.